Columbia College (Alberta): College diplomas

 Columbia offers both one-year certificate programs and two-year diploma programs.
 Some two-year academic diplomas can be completed in as few as 12 calendar months.

 Accelerated education

 Columbia College provides accelerated adult education programs.
 Students can complete up to one academic year of post-secondary education during every six months they attend Columbia College.

 Columbia Learning Society

 In 1998 the College created The Columbia Learning Society to raise money in order to provide scholarships to learners in financial need who wish to attend the College.
 The society received authority from the Canadian government in the winter of 2002 to issue tax deductible receipts for donations.
 Columbia College continues to make a substantial donation each year to the society, enabling it to hire staff and offer educational scholarships for free courses to adult learners in need.
 The society also offers educational scholarships for free weekend tutoring sessions to young children.
 Since 2002 the society has provided scholarships (valued at $240,000) to over 1,100 learners.

-Future plans

-In 1997, the College began working on a plan to deliver free education to learners around the world.
-This will take many years to implement fully.
-Initial courses will be designed for learners in primary and secondary education.